The Sword Coast Adventurer’s Guide Review

 I just mentioned the massive novelization effort for this campaign setting.
 This has been used as a method of expanding the world, adding details, and linking in expansion sets since the days of TSR.
 After the disaster of 4e D&D’s butchering of the setting in an effort to shoehorn in everything from the 4e PHB and the ill thought out sequence of disasters in novels; the people at WotC did a soft reset on the setting.
 Abier is gone.
 All the parts of the Realms that were swapped out are back in place, most of the people are more or less “okay”, and major characters are back on the scene.
 Most of these events were covered in a novel series called “The Sundering”, which covered the events leading to the Second Sundering.
 The feel of the game is familiar but different if you’ve played the setting before, but not overwhelmingly so.

 Good points are immediate.
 Gold Dwarves are in place and in full glory.
 These equatorial Dwarves to the south end of the main campaign setting are great.
 They’re dark skinned, have a different outlook compared to their paler northern brethren, and are a thriving group.
 It’s awesome.
-Also fantastic is the revivification of Turmish, the “other” human POC nation (poor support and no real novelization until recently made it a forgotten part of the Forgotten Realms).
-It’s no longer the failing state of 4e, and has been restored to its former glory, more or less.
+Also fantastic is the revivification of Turmish, the “other” Black human nation (poor support and no real novelization until recently made it a forgotten part of the Forgotten Realms).
+It’s no longer the failing state of 4e, and has been restored to a base level of functionality, more or less.
 Details on both of these groups were slim though, as they’re not an actual part of the region covered by the book.
 It was good to see the effort though, and it certainly made the game more friendly to POC players.

 Mulhorand gets a special mention here.
 This nation is undermentioned and underused, for good reason.
 It’s got a pretty lame background.
 It was founded by Egyptians (stolen from Earth by magic) who were taken as slaves by Imaskar Empire back in the day.
 Its gods are literally the Egyptian pantheon, and its society is based around a very, very basic understanding of Egyptian culture in the pre-Greek Dynastic eras.
 Basically, it’s a little blob of antique, pulp style racism in the middle of the map.
 It’s also now being directly ruled by its avatars of its gods, making it one of two nations that have that situation, and unlike the other, Unther, there’s no good “fluff” to support it.
 So yeah, that’s so great.